TkTech/ckanext-cloudstorage/README.md

    using, if supported.
 2. Currently, only resources are supported.
 This means that things like group and organization images still use CKAN's local file storage.
+3. Make sure the vm instance has the correct scopes.
+If not use this command below to set right scopes:

+    ```bash
+    gcloud beta compute instances set-scopes [INSTANCE_NAME] --scopes=https://www.googleapis.com/auth/cloud-platform,https://www.googleapis.com/auth/devstorage.full_control [--zone=[ZONE]]

+    ```
+    and restart the vm instance after to allow changes to be applied.

+4. Check if scopes has been apply correctly by using this command below:

+    ```bash

+    gcloud compute instances describe [INSTANCE_NAME] --format='get(serviceAccounts[].scopes[])'

+    ```

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.